yortus/multimethods/README.md

 - An anonymous wildcard is designated with `*`.
 - A named wildcard is designated with `{id}` where id is a valid JS identifier.
 - Two captures may not occupy adjacent positions in a pattern.
 - Patterns may have trailing whitespace, which is removed.
+(TODO: not any more? check tests)
 - Whitespace consists of spaces and/or comments.
+(TODO: not any more? check tests)
+- TODO: a|b alternatives syntax
 #### Deprecated/removed:
 - A comment begins with `#` and continues to the end of the string.
 - The special pattern `∅` is permitted.
 It represents a pattern that matches no addresses.
+(TODO: re-instated? check tests)

 ## Pattern DSL Examples